lohancock/enso-forecast/README.md

 The presentation will present the same calculation for recent centuries for comparison with known events, and will update the forecast through 2020.

+The content of this repository is
-The code that trains/tests the statistical model, calculates a truth table, and prepares a forecast figure, is the content of this repository.
-The code is R code. startup.R some long name.R
+(a) the R code that initializes the workspace (startup.R) a (b) the R code that trains/tests the statistical model, calculates a truth table, and prepares a forecast figure (enso-routine used-for-abstract-july21.R)
-   A directory for data
-   the data files
+(c) the data files.
+Note that the enso-routine code expects to find data files in a subdirectory which it refers to as ~/enso/data/  .
+Here however I have put everything into one folder.
+Thus the main analysis routine requires editing to fix that reference.